 Be Aware of Goitrogens

 Goitrogens are compounds found naturally in foods that block the production of thyroid hormones.
 Soy foods and cruciferous vegetables are two examples.
 Unfortunately, cruciferous vegetables are among the best foods from an anti-cancer standpoint, so you want them in your diet.
 Cooking inactivates the goitrogens in Brussels sprouts so you may want to cook your cruciferous vegetables if you have a history or family history of thyroid disease.
-Moderate amounts of soy, one to two servings a day, are unlikely to have a significant affect but it’s best to eat soy foods in moderation.
+Moderate amounts of soy, one to two servings a day, are unlikely to have a significant effect but it’s best to eat soy foods in moderation.

 Get Enough Selenium in Your Diet

 Selenium makes up part of the enzyme that converts the thyroid hormone T4 to T3, the active form your peripheral tissues can use.
-This is important for normal thyroid function.
+This is important for normal thyroid gland function.
 Selenium is also used to make antioxidant enzymes that protect cells against oxidative damage.
 Selenium deficiency worsens the effects of iodine deficiency on thyroid function.
 That’s why it’s a good idea to add some selenium-rich foods to your diet.

 The best source of selenium?
 Brazil nuts contain the highest amount of any food.
 Other good sources are seafood, red meat, dairy, eggs, mushrooms and sunflower seeds.
 It’s best to get selenium naturally through diet since it can be toxic at high doses.

-Mind Your Thyroid
+Mind Your Thyroid Gland

 If you have any symptoms of an underactive thyroid including unexplained weight gain that you can’t seem to lose, difficulty conceiving, unexplained fatigue, hair loss or hair that’s excessively brittle, constipation, brain fog, depression or intolerance of cold temperatures.
 Up to one in eight women have a thyroid problem and many don’t know it.